griffingilreath/rehoboam/README.md

    - API host/port, CORS origins
    - ML/History retention thresholds
 3. Ensure `data/` is shared by all services so files like `led_config.json`, `raw_state.json`, `canonical_state.json`, `history.json`, `divergence.json`, and `service_health.json` stay in sync.
+   - The `data/` directory in this repo is a runtime scratch space.
+Only `.gitkeep` lives there in git—do not commit real JSON artifacts or `config.yaml` files (they contain tokens).
+Keep production configs in `/etc/rehoboam` or another untracked location.

 ## Running the Core Services